Model Averaging by Cross-validation for Partially Linear Functional Additive Models: Methodology

+The key question in model averaging estimation is how to combine estimates from candidate models by assigning weights.
+Our objective is to find a set of weights $\{\omega_m\}$ minimizes the expected squared prediction error loss for the resulting estimation $\wh{\mu}_{i}(\bomega)$.
+To formalize this, we define the prediction error risk as

+where $Y_i^0$ is generated from model (\ref{model:plfam}) with a seperate random error $\ve_i^0$ replacing $\ve_i$.
+This implies that $Y_i^0$ is an independent observation from the same model.
+The $r(\bomega)$ above resembles the squared error risk used in previous studies such as \cite{hansen2007}, \cite{wanetal2010}, and \cite{baietal2022}.

-The Q-fold cross-validation is applied to choose the weights $\{\omega_m\}$.
-The data are split into Q disjoint subsamples of approximately equal size $L = n/Q $.
-Each subsample serves as a validation sample successively.
-Note that Q-fold cross-validation with $Q=n$ is leave-one-out cross-validation, which may be computationally extensive for large sample size.
-Formally, the procedure is as follows.
+Specifically, the data are divided into Q disjoint subsamples of approximately equal size $L = n/Q$, with each subsample serving as a validation set in a sequential manner.
+The detailed procedure is outlined below.
+Note that when $Q=n$, the Q-fold cross-validation reduces to leave-one-out cross-validation, which can be computationally demanding for large sample sizes.